SelekhDavid/promin/README.md

 # Telegram Transcription Bot

 This repository contains a simple Telegram bot that receives audio messages or files, uploads them to [AssemblyAI](https://www.assemblyai.com/), and replies with the diarized transcription.
+The output in Telegram clearly shows which speaker said each part of the conversation.

 ## Requirements
 - Python 3.9+